We value your privacy

 Reporting Period and Cycle

-• Material suppliers related to the manufacturing process: Must pass the ISO 9001 quality management system certification
+• Material suppliers related to the manufacturing process: Must pass the ISO9001 quality management system certification

-• Contractors of plant affairs and related operations: Must obtain the ISO 45001 occupational health and safety management system certification
+• Contractors of plant affairs and related operations: Must obtain the ISO45001 occupational health and safety management system certification

 The Company also makes use of the supplier management platform e-SCM to ask the suppliers to provide test reports on the environmental specifications of products such as HSF (Hazardous Substance Free), so as to ensure that the products meet the RoHS requirements.
 With regard to the conflict mineral issues, promptly requesting the suppliers to ensure the compliance of the supporting materials offered thereby for proper source management in the supply chain in response to the RBA’s Responsible Minerals Initiative (RMI) while meeting the requirements of the customers.

-Conflict Mineral Policy
+Conflict Mineral Procurement Policy

-MiTAC's suppliers shall shoulder relevant social and environmental protection responsibilities.
+The MiTAC Group’s suppliers shall shoulder relevant social and environmental protection responsibilities.

-MiTAC's suppliers shall establish and implement an adequate and effective Conflict Minerals Policy and Management Program under which the due diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas is carried out.
+The MiTAC Group’s suppliers shall establish and implement an adequate and effective Conflict Minerals Policy and Management Program under which the due diligence for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas is carried out.

-MiTAC's suppliers shall adopt a policy and exercise due diligence on the source and chain of custody of tantalum, tin, tungsten, gold, cobalt and mica in the products they produced, to ensure the compliance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals or an equivalent and generally recognized due diligence framework.
+The MiTAC Group's suppliers shall adopt a policy and exercise due diligence on the source and chain of custody of tantalum, tin, tungsten, gold, cobalt and mica in the products they produced, to ensure the compliance with the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals or an equivalent and generally recognized due diligence framework.

-MiTAC's suppliers shall relay these requirements to their upstream suppliers.
+The MiTAC Group's suppliers shall relay these requirements to their upstream suppliers.

-Restrictions on the Use of Hazardous Substances and Management
+Restrictions on the Use of Hazardous Substances

 MiTAC Product Environmental Management and Regulations

-Establishment of Green Product Management Platform
+Establishment of Green Product Management System

 HR structure worldwide (by gender)